-Prince Harry’s Shocking Pick For Baby’s Godfather Per ‘Radar Online’
+Prince Harry’s Shocking Pick For Baby’s Godfather, Per ‘Radar Online’

-Prince Harry’s shocking pick for one of the godfathers of his impending bundle of joy with wife Meghan Markle will be the man who was chosen to be the son of the late Princess Diana’s “second father” after her death.
+Prince Harry’s shocking pick for one of the godfathers of his impending bundle of joy with wife Meghan Markle will be the man who was chosen to be the “second father” of Princess Diana’s sons after her death.

 Radar Online reported that Mark “Marko” Dyer will be asked to have the honor as he helped Harry through some tough times when he was a teenager.
 Radar said the appointment would be “a tribute and repayment” to Dyer, a former Welsh Guards officer.

-Radar quoted royal writer Penny Juror as saying of Dryer, “He’s been invaluable; he had done a superb job in supporting and guiding both princes through their adolescence and showing them something of the world.”
+Radar quoted royal writer Penny Juror as saying of Dryer, “he’s been invaluable; he had done a superb job in supporting and guiding both princes through their adolescence and showing them something of the world.”

 Prince Harry and wife Meghan Markle, who is seven months pregnant with the couple’s first child, will soon head off to an official engagement in North Africa.
 The couple is reportedly headed to Morocco.
 They will be there, according to Kensington Palace’s official Twitter, from February 23 through February 25.